 From the Introduction:

-Section 1 specifies the question of what we are seeking to measure more precisely.
-Section 2 examines the sources of data on the international arms trade, and the availability of data for different countries.
-Section 3 attempts to build an estimate of the global arms trade, going through the key arms exporters country by country, explaining the problems with the data and attempting to derive reasonable estimates on the basis of the available information.
-Section 4 reflects on the issues and problems revealed by this exercise, and concludes.
+Section 1 examines the available sources of data on the international arms trade, and the availability of data for different countries, including through international transparency mechanisms, and their limitations.
+Section 2 attempts to build an estimate of the global arms trade, going through the key arms exporters country by country, explaining the problems with the data and attempting to derive reasonable estimates on the basis of the available information.
+Section 3 reflects on the issues and problems revealed by this exercise, and concludes.